Halloween: Christian origins and historical customs

-By the end of the 12th century, the celebration had become known as the holy days of obligation in Western Christianity and involved such traditions as ringing church bells for souls in purgatory.
+All Souls' Day, a feast commemorating all deceased Christians, became widespread in the 12th century.
+Its date was fixed on 2 November, the day after All Saints' Day.
+By the end of the 12th century, they had become holy days of obligation requiring church attendance in Western Christianity and involved such traditions as ringing church bells for souls in Purgatory.
 It was also "customary for criers dressed in black to parade the streets, ringing a bell of mournful sound and calling on all good Christians to remember the poor souls".

-The Allhallowtide custom of baking and sharing soul cakes for all christened souls, has been suggested as the origin of trick-or-treating.
+The Allhallowtide custom of baking and sharing soul cakes for all christened souls has been suggested as the origin of trick-or-treating.
 The custom dates back at least as far as the 15th century and was found in parts of England, Wales, Flanders, Bavaria and Austria.
-Groups of poor people, often children, would go door-to-door during Allhallowtide, collecting soul cakes, in exchange for praying for the dead, especially the souls of the givers' friends and relatives.
+Groups of poor people, often children, would go door to door during Allhallowtide, collecting soul cakes in exchange for praying for the dead, especially the souls of the givers' friends and relatives.
 This was called "souling".
-Soul cakes were also offered for the souls themselves to eat, or the 'soulers' would act as their representatives.
-As with the Lenten tradition of hot cross buns, soul cakes were often marked with a cross, indicating they were baked as alms.
+Soul cakes were also offered for the souls themselves to eat, being laid on graves, or the "soulers" would act as their representatives.
+As with the Lenten tradition of hot cross buns, soul cakes were often marked with a cross, indicating that they were baked as alms.
 Shakespeare mentions souling in his comedy The Two Gentlemen of Verona (1593).
-While souling, Christians would carry "lanterns made of hollowed-out turnips", which could have originally represented souls of the dead; jack-o'-lanterns were used to ward off evil spirits.
-On All Saints' and All Souls' Day during the 19th century, candles were lit in homes in Ireland, Flanders, Bavaria, and in Tyrol, where they were called "soul lights", that served "to guide the souls back to visit their earthly homes".
-In many of these places, candles were also lit at graves on All Souls' Day.
-In Brittany, libations of milk were poured on the graves of kinfolk, or food would be left overnight on the dinner table for the returning souls; a custom also found in Tyrol and parts of Italy.
+While souling, Christians would carry "lanterns made of hollowed-out turnips", which could have originally represented souls of the dead; later jack-o'-lanterns were used to ward off evil spirits.